Philosophy Major

 Honors in Philosophy

 Majors with strong academic records (GPA in the major of 3.5) and an interest in pursuing honors should have project proposals approved by a faculty supervisor and the director of undergraduate studies or the philosophy department honors convenor before the end of winter quarter of junior year.
 They then take PHIL 398-1 in spring quarter of junior year and PHIL 398-2 in fall quarter of senior year; neither counts toward major requirements.
 (Students may petition to begin this thesis sequence in fall quarter of senior year, so that their sequence moves forward a quarter, respectively.)
 Near the end of the second quarter (i.e. PHIL 398-2), students submit completed senior theses, which are evaluated by the Honors Committee in terms of level of research and philosophical reflection.
-In the spring, students present their research results at a conference open to the public.
+Students pursuing honors also need to enroll and participate in a senior thesis project research seminar colloquium, PHIL 397-0 HONKOL -- Advanced research methods in philosophy Honors Colloquium, in the Fall of their senior year; this course does count towards major requirements.
+It is led by the faculty honors convener and divided in two parts.
+Part 1 consists weekly meetings in Fall Quarter to discuss the research project in a collaborative research-group environment with all other advanced research students.
+Part 2 takes place in the Spring quarter in three 2h (minimum) sessions to prepare and organize the presentation of the research results at a conference open to the public.

 Students whose papers, presentations, and grades meet department criteria are recommended to the college for graduation with honors.
-For more information see the department website and Honors in the Major.
+For more information see Honors and Awards on the department website and Honors in the Major.